Jwink3101/PyFiSync/README.md

 A few notable limitations are as follows:

-* Moves are compared and conflicts are accounted for but the code will *never* move a file into another in *sync* mode.
-If not in sync mode, it will back up before the move (by default)
 * Symlinks are followed (optionally) but if the file they are linking to is also in the sync folder, it may confuse the move tracking
 * File move tracking
     * A file moved with a new name that is excluded will propagate as deleted.
 This is expected since the code no longer has a way to "see" the file on the one side.